MiWeiss/Project-Tips/README.md

 - [Common problems and countermeasures](#common-problems-and-countermeasures).

 ## A guide to good grades.
-Following the following points will help you to get a good grade for your project (assuming the grading considers code quality).
+The following points will help you to get a good grade for your project:

 #### :+1: :+1: :+1:  Be fair (no plagiarism , no late submission, no warning supression) :exclamation:
 Do not copy any code from anywhere.